gravitational/teleport/rfd/0122-tls-routing-behind-layer7-lb.md

 ### Security

-#### 1 - Security on Connection Upgrade

 When upgrading the connection, the Teleport client verifies the load balancer's TLS cert using SystemCertPool.
 And as mentioned early, at the TLS Routing request, the Teleport client will be configured with a Teleport CA for verifying the Proxy server.

 There is no authentication at the connection upgrade request.
 Authentication is deferred to the TLS Routing request so authentication remains the same as if there is no connection upgrade.

-#### 2 - Security on per-session-MFA

-The per-session-MFA cert TTL was extended to `max_session_ttl` for Database Access through a local proxy (refer to [RFD 90 - Database MFA Sessions](https://github.com/gravitational/teleport/blob/master/rfd/0090-db-mfa-sessions.md)).
-The same strategy should be applied to Kubernetes Access through a local proxy.
-To mitigate security risks, the certs will be kept in memory only by the local proxy.
-Users also have the option to reduce `max_session_ttl` if shorter TTL is desired.

 ### Performance